Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Day 3 in Tokyo

-On day three of your Tokyo city tour itinerary, visit the fish market, discover the Odaiba district and then return to the center for more sightseeing.
+Today you will visit the fish market, discover the Odaiba district and then return to the center of Tokyo for more sightseeing.

 Toyosu Fish Market (formerly Tsukiji Fish Market)